CFT-HY/HILA/docs/guide/README.md

 This allows one to develop HILA applications directly from source and launch them in the docker image with ease.

-When developing hila libraries and hilapp one can also launch the service hila-source which mounts the HILA/libraries and HILA/hilapp/src folders to the container
+When developing HILA libraries and hilapp one can also launch the service hila-source which mounts the HILA/libraries and HILA/hilapp/src folders to the container

     docker compose run --rm hila-source